 I am many people.
 I’m funny with some, quiet with some, bold with some, nerdy with some, restless with some.
 We play a different role in different environments.
 That’s why new places and new friends are valuable.
 A part of yourself is completely unexplored till you meet a particular person or go to a particular place.
 What about online?
-Pseudonymous identities let you traverse the internet (and soon the metaverse) and create or find parts of yourself that cannot be discovered with a single identity.
+Pseudonymous identities let you traverse the internet and the metaverse, and create or find parts of yourself that cannot be discovered with a single identity.

 There is a practical reason for pseudonymity: you don’t want your employer to fire you because of a spicy tweet.
 But I find the other reason more attractive: exploring yourself.
 Derek Parfit, David Hume, and Buddha have argued that your identity doesn’t persist.
 There is no “you” that is the same person from birth to death.
 You have a long life.
 You should play around with many you’s.

 Pseudonymity can help with something grand: aspiration.
 Agnes Callard describes aspiration as the process of acquiring values.
 Most things you value now – hobbies, children, career, political views – weren’t valued by you at some point.
 Aspiration involves valuing something new; e.g. valuing fashion when you didn’t before.
 This is different from ambition, which is satisfying a value you already have; e.g. starting a company to make money (you already value money).
 Valuing something new is difficult because it involves identity change.
 Our real world identities are tied to the people and places we are surrounded by.
 But pseudonymous identities can help us evolve into people we want to be.
 If you want to be someone who values boldness, create a pseudonymous Twitter account and tweet a bunch of bold takes and… become a person who is bold.